bug400/capasm/NCAS.md

 END pseudo-op
 -------------

-The *END* pseudo operation indicates the logical end of the assembly. *END* is required.
+The *END* pseudo-operation indicates the logical end of the assembly. *END* is required.